 Abby Nerlinger, MD, is a Pediatric Hospital Medicine Fellow at Children's National and Clinical Instructor of Pediatrics at George Washington University School of Medicine and Health Sciences.
 She is board certified in general pediatrics, completed pediatrics residency at Children's Hospital of The King's Daughters/Eastern Virginia Medical School, and completed medical school at Yale University School of Medicine.
 Her research and advocacy interests include the intersection of public health and hospital medicine, indoor and outdoor environmental asthma triggers, and toxic substances policy.

-The Mid-Atlantic Center for Children's Health and the Environment is funded by the Association of Occupational and Environmental Clinics (AOEC) through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR)and the U.S. Environmental Protection Agency (EPA).
+The Mid-Atlantic Center for Children's Health and the Environment is funded by the American Academy of Pediatrics through a cooperative agreement with the Agency for Toxic Substances and Disease Registry (ATSDR)and the U.S. Environmental Protection Agency (EPA).

 Pediatric Environmental Health Specialty Units